Who can see this?

 The Analytics tab described below appears for video, audio, and interactive media.

-The data on the Analytics tab is updated approximately once an hour.
+The data on the Analytics tab is updated approximately once an hour; the heatmap is updated once daily.

 When you first open the media details page, the Info tab is shown by default, containing basic details and sharing information about the media; individuals it is shared to, the classes/sections where it is published, and any URL links that may have been created for it.